About Jay Werther

 Elsewhere

 Like many people, traces of my name appear in old academic, professional, and public archives.
 Some reflect earlier chapters of my life.
-Others reflect the normal residue of time and institutions that never clean up after themselves.
+Others simply reflect the normal residue of time and institutions that never clean up after themselves.

-This project exists in part to show that people are more than the snapshots systems preserve.
+This project exists, in part, to show that people are more than the snapshots systems preserve.